 As planned, I wanted to move as directly as possible into the industry.
 I got the chance to get to know the economic side of applied chemistry as a project and product manager for the Swiss chemical company Clariant.
 We modelled the complete life cycle of a product.
 I was involved in mining products that improved the lixiviation of ore from soil.

-When you saw the job advertisement and found out about MOG AG, what appealed to you?
+When you saw the job advertisement and looked into the company, what appealed to you?

 The responsibilities seemed familiar to me, because here too I am engaging at the interface between research and market and would like to make our procedure economically attractive to the client.
 To a certain extent I have changed sides, from the extraction of mineral resources, which is often accompanied by an environmental impact, to the green side, where pollution is eliminated again.
 Besides, Berlin has always fascinated me as a city and a place to live.

 Your impression of the first encounter with the Berlin team?

 Meeting the colleagues confirmed my positive first impression: a very personal atmosphere, a lot of know-how and an extremely exciting product with huge market potential.
 The “green” aspect of the technology is just as important to me as it is to the team.
 I was concerned with oxidation procedures for soil and water remediation in my masters thesis and have been fascinated by the NHS+ procedure from the outset.

 From your point of view, what is special about NHS+?